mmozuras/mmozuras.github.com/post/_posts/2025-05-17-am-i-autistic.md

 <!--more-->

-Last year, in 2024, I was asked to sponsor Vinted's Neurodiversity Week.
+Last year, in 2024, I was asked to sponsor the Neurodiversity Week at Vinted.
 At first, I wasn't sure what I could meaningfully contribute, but I felt it was essential to be involved.
 So, I wrote a Slack message to the whole company.
 Here's what I promised in that message:

 > I want to improve and broaden my understanding.
 In addition to participating in the initiatives, I also decided to (this won't be surprising to those who know me) read a book on the topic.
 I've selected Unmasking Autism, but I'm open to other recommendations (please message me).
 I hope, with time and effort, to become more aware and conscious.